Skip to main content

 2024 NSGP - National Security Supplemental (NSS) Grants

 Oregon is undergoing a legal review of our FEMA award for the FY24 NSGP-NSS.
-We expect to have an update for applicants and awardees by October 31, 2025
+We will provide an update once we have more infromation.

 To receive updates on the Nonprofit Security Grant Program, subscribe to our newsletter.